WHAT IS AYURVEDA? | HISTORY, PRINCIPLES, DOSHAS, FAQS

 Ayurveda, the ancient system of medicine, traces its origins back to the very beginning of life.
 From birth, all living beings face the challenges of survival and diseases.
 Humans, with their intelligence, have extensively researched and discovered remedies, giving rise to the evolution of Ayurveda.

-This article aims to reconnect us with our forgotten healing roots, emphasizing the prevention of diseases and the strengthening of our well-being through nature and classical Ayurveda.
+This article aims to reconnect us with our forgotten healing roots, emphasizing the prevention of diseases.
+And try to strengthen our well-being through nature and classical Ayurveda.

 What is Ayurveda?